 After all requirements analysis and design choices are already defined, the actual coding starts.
 In fact, this is the longest phase of the entire software development lifecycle.

-But, you should consider how the project moves between different members of your team to avoid any dependencies. (for example, front-end and back-end developers, web and mobile developers)
+But, you should consider how the project moves between different members of your team to avoid any dependencies (ex. front-end and back-end developers, web and mobile developers).